adamowada/slides/prompt-engineering-pph/slides.md

 Transition
 - ?
 Give me a zoom reaction or put in chat: Who's used ChatGPT before?
-- Even if you're new to code or ops and you've never heard of ChatGPT before it's all good.
+- Even if you're new to code or ops if you've never heard of ChatGPT before it's all good.
 We're going to cover the basics and assumes NO prior knowledge
 - !
 Ops people too!